Distributed Estimation and Inference for Semi-parametric Binary Response Models: Theoretical results

-\end{thm} Theorem \ref{thm:asym-DC} can be interpreted using a bias-variance decomposition.
-Since the estimation error can be decomposed into two terms, where the first term represents the bias and shows up as $h^\alpha V^{-1}U$ in the mean of the asymptotic distribution \eqref{eq:asym-DC}.
-The second term is zero-mean and has asymptotic covariance $\frac{1}{nh}V^{-1}V_sV^{-1}$ in a sandwich form, where $V_s$ and $V$ are analogous to the outer product and the Hessian matrix in the quasi-maximum likelihood estimation \citep{white1981consequences, white1982maximum}, respectively.
-Expressions of $U$, $V_s$, and $V$ result from the Taylor's expansion of the objective \eqref{SMSE}.
-For detailed derivations, see the proof of Theorem \ref{thm:asym-DC} in Section \ref{sec:pf-AvgSMSE} of Appendix.
-Note that $V_{s}$ in \eqref{eq:def:U} is different from $V$ defined in Assumption \ref{A4}.
-The matrix $V$ includes an additional $F^{\prime}\left( 0 \mid \bZ\right)$ term, the derivative of the conditional c.d.f. of noise $\epsilon$ at $0$.
-When $\epsilon$ is homoscedastic, the asymptotic variance in \eqref{eq:asym-DC} can be simplified as $V^{-1}$ multiplied by a constant.
+the estimation error can be decomposed into two terms, where the first term represents the bias and shows up as $h^{\alpha }\bm{\vartheta}^{\top}V^{-1}U$ in the asymptotic bias in \eqref{eq:asym-DC}.
+The second term is zero-mean and has asymptotic variance $\frac{1}{nh}\bm{\vartheta}^{\top}V^{-1}V_{s}V^{-1}\bm{\vartheta}$ in a sandwich form, where $V_{s}$ and $V$ are analogous to the outer product and the Hessian matrix in the quasi-maximum likelihood estimation (\citeauthor{white1981consequences} (\citeyear{white1981consequences,white1982maximum})), respectively.
+Expressions of $U$, $V_{s}$ and $V$ result from the Taylor's expansion of the objective \eqref{SMSE}.
+For detailed derivations, see the proof of Theorem~\ref{thm:asym-DC} in Section \ref{sec:pf-AvgSMSE} of Appendix.
+Note that $V_{s}$ is different from $V$ defined in Assumption~\ref{A4}.
+The matrix $V$ includes an additional $F^{\prime} ( 0 |\bm{Z} )$ term, the derivative of the conditional c.d.f. of noise $\epsilon $ at $0$.
+When $\epsilon $ is homoscedastic, the asymptotic variance in \eqref{eq:asym-DC} can be simplified as $V^{-1}$ multiplied by a constant.